Generate All Permutations of a String in Python

 How the Program Works

-function is a recursive helper function that generates permutations by swapping characters.
-It takes parameters for the string, start indexl
+3. The permute function is a recursive helper function that generates permutations by swapping characters.
+It takes parameters for the string, start index l, end index r, and the result list.

-list. - When the start index equals the end index, a permutation is added to the
+4. When the start index equals the end index, a permutation is added to the result list.

-, recursively generates permutations for the remaining characters, and then swaps the characters back (backtracking). - Finally, the
+5. The function swaps each character at index l with characters from index l to r, recursively generates permutations for the remaining characters, and then swaps the characters back (backtracking).

 Example Output